traceyflanders/udemy_the_web_developer_bootcamp_2024/README.md

     - You can also auto enable auto formatting by searching VS *user settings* for "format", and also "format html" to turn it on for just html.
 - Duplicate lines `shift + option + down arrow` or  `shift + option + up arrow`
 - Comment in html: `cmd + /`
+- Holding `option` and "clicking in multiple areas" creates multiple cursors if you want to add the same text to the same lines

 ## HTML elements
 - Lists